 - GROWING GREEN

-It’s a growing process; it’s more than a lot of work, but most of all: it’s necessary.
-We don’t want our love of dancing to come at the cost of the planet any more than it already did.
-Let’s do this together for our future and the future of festivals.
+Read an overview of our honest path to becomig a more sustainable festival here, it covers all things we did in the past and plan on doing in the future.
+New techniques arise and cross our path every day towards a greener future for festivals – like us – on the beach.
+It’s a growing process; it’s more than a lot of work, but most of all: our growth is necessary.
+We’re in this together for our future and the overall future of festivals.
 Thank you from the bottom of our hearts (and earth) to generate a positive impact on our beach.

-- PHOTO / VIDEO
+- PHOTO & VIDEO

-Recording for promo — By entering the festival you give your automatic and explicit approval:
+Recording for promo — By entering the festival, you give your automatic and explicit approval:

 – to being photographed and filmed,

 – to the organization and its partners to use and broadcast all images and footage for promotional purposes of the festival.

 Recording for safety — Camera surveillance in accordance with the law of the 21st of March 2007 is used on the festival site.
 This means that registration and saving of all images and footage by the police and/or organizer will be conducted to maintain and comply with site security.